• North America

 The Flow of Full Cycle Accounts Payable

-The full cycle accounts payable process can be thought of as flowing in two directions, upstream and downstream.
+The full cycle accounts payable process (“P2P pipeline”) can be thought of as flowing in two directions, upstream and downstream.

 • Upstream.
 This is where procurement takes place.
 In this phase, the business will conduct strategic sourcing, supply chain management, and negotiate contracts.
-Payment terms are negotiated during this first half, and purchases can be monitored for risk.
+Payment terms are negotiated during this first part, and purchases can be monitored for risk.
+Procurement steps are taken to find the right vendors, the ideal contract terms for both parties, and the most beneficial vendor relationships.

 Challenges of the Accounts Payable Cycle